Sehener

 Sehener (alternatively read as Seheneser and Sehefener) was an ancient Egyptian princess living during the late 2nd Dynasty.
-It is disputed as to who was the king (pharaoh) that reigned during Sehener's lifetime.
+It is disputed as to who was the king (pharaoh) who reigned during Sehener's lifetime.

 Identity

 Sehener's name seems to be difficult to read, different scholars propose different alternative readings: James Edward Quibell proposes Sehener and Seheneser, Hartwig Altenmüller instead reads Sehefener.

 Sehener is attested only by her decorated slab stela.
 Next to nothing is known about her life, except for her title as a princess.
 However, the richly decorated slab stela might point out that Sehener was pretty wealthy and of some importance.
 It is also unknown, whose daughter exactly she was.
 The decoration style leads Egyptologists such as James Edward Quibell and Hartwig Altenmüller to a datation at the time between the midst and end of 2nd Dynasty.

 Titles

 As a princess, Sehener bore several elite and pious titularies: